Jurrick Juliana

-Jurrick Juliana (born 21 July 1984) is a Curaçaoan former professional footballer.
+Jurrick Juliana (born 21 July 1984) is a Curaçaoan former professional footballer who played as a forward.

 Career

 Born in Willemstad, Curaçao in the former Netherlands Antilles, Juliana began playing professional football with AGOVV Apeldoorn, initially signing a three-year contract in 2003.
 The striker scored 31 goals in 112 league matches for AGOVV before signing with SC Cambuur in August 2007.
 He would also play for FC Dordrecht in the Eerste Divisie.

-Juliana received a call-up from Netherlands Antilles national football team manager Pim Verbeek in December 2003, but his club refused to release him for international duty.
+Juliana received a call-up from Netherlands Antilles national team manager Pim Verbeek in December 2003, but his club refused to release him for international duty.